global-vmware/vcd_vapp_vm/README.md

 ## Virtual Application VM Terraform Module
-This Terraform module creates a vApp and VM in an existing VMware Cloud Director (VCD) Environment.
-This module is being used to provsion new Virtual Applications and Virtual Machines into the Rackspace SDDC Flex Data Center Regions.
+This Terraform module will deploy a vApp and "X" number of Virtual Machines into an existing VMware Cloud Director (VCD) Environment.
+This module can be used to provsion a new vApp and Virtual Machines into Rackspace Technology SDDC Flex VCD Data Center Regions.

 ## Requirements